Volkswagen e-Up (2016)

 Last updated: Aug 02, 2022 • 7 min read

 The fully electric Volkswagen e-Up is a polished version of VW's supermini.
 While the electric range makes it best suited to city driving, its rapid charging capability can increase its extra-urban mobility.
 Some may find the 3.7kW max AC charge rate a little frustrating for a full battery electric.

-The table below shows the estimated time to charge your Volkswagen e-Up from empty to full.
-For rapid charging we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.
+The table below shows the estimated time to charge your e-Up! from empty to full.
+For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.

 |Charging method||Typically found at||Charging time*||Range/hour**|

 |7kW||Home / Work / Public Locations||5 h||16 m/h|

 |50kW||Public Locations||20 min||84 m/30 min|